Varun0157/transformer-from-scratch/README.md

 # transformer-from-scratch
 Implementing a Transformer from scratch in PyTorch.
 Assignment 2 of Advanced NLP (IIIT-H Monsoon '24).

+Check `docs/report` for more details on the implementation and some useful sources while implementing the models.
 ___
 ## Dependencies
 ### General